Theodo-UK/OmniLog/README.md

 ```

 That's it!
 You should now be able to see your logs at the AWS URI given from `init.sh`.
 See the [sdk-python docs](/sdk-python/README.md) for more details.
+To share your project with others, see the [Adding new users](/docs/create_user.md) guide.

 # Removing the AWS resources